ardanlabs/training-ai/README.md

 Coming soon...

-## ML/AI with Tensorflow or PyTorch
+## Deep Learning with Tensorflow or PyTorch

 Coming soon...